 I am on the Specialist Register of the General Medical Council (No. 3352054) and I undergo annual appraisal and regular revalidation.
-I am also a member of the British Association for Surgery of the Knee (BASK), the British Orthopaedic Association (BOA), European Society of Sports Traumatology, Knee Surgery and Arthroscopy (ESSKA) and The Girdlestone Orthopaedic Society (Oxford).
+I am also a member of the British Association for Surgery of the Knee (BASK), the British Orthopaedic Association (BOA) and The Girdlestone Orthopaedic Society (Oxford).

 Fellow-Commoner in Medicine, Trinity Hall Cambridge.